rustyshakelford2/LavaFurnace/readme.txt

 (this accepts either true or false values)
 (True will disable LavaFurnace permissions checks for opening chests only)

+allow_source_chest_fuel=
+(the accepts either true or false valuse)
+(True will allow lavafurnace to check the source chest for fuel items)

 use_large_chests=
 (this accepts either true or false values)
 (if set to true lavafurnace will use large chest capacity)